 The governor is the head of the state.
 He is elected by the President of India and holds office at the pleasure of the President.

 Like the union, there is a parliamentary system, even at the state level.
-In a parliamentarian government, there is a need for a nominal head, which is President at the national level and governor at the state level.
+There is a need for a nominal head in a parliamentarian government, which is President at the national level and the governor at the state level.

-Article 153 of the Constitution of India says that there shall be a governor for every state and all the executive powers of state vests in the governor.
+Article 153 of the Indian Constitution says that there shall be a governor for every state, and all the executive powers of the state vests in the governor.
 Therefore we can say that the post of governor is a constitutional one.

-What is the Need of Nominal Head (Governor) in a State
+- What is the need for a Nominal Head (Governor) in a State

-2. Parliamentary system is unstable, a government formed can at any time be broken by the people of India.
+- The parliamentary system is unstable.
+A government formed can at any time be broken by the people of India.
 Hence, a head with a fixed term is required for continuity of administrative work.

 Linchpin means ‘a person or thing vital to an enterprise or organization.’
 Sarkaria Commission has stated that the governor is a linchpin.